Chart Color Schemes

 Recent residential development output has been above average within Woodville when compared nationally

-AreaSearch analysis of ABS building approval numbers in Woodville shows approximately 21 new homes approved annually over the past five financial years.
-This totals an estimated 105 homes between FY-21 and FY-25.
-By May 26, 18 approvals have been recorded for this financial year.
-On average, each dwelling constructed accommodates about 1.4 new residents per year.
+AreaSearch analysis of ABS building approval numbers in Woodville shows approximately 21 new homes approved annually over the past five financial years, totalling an estimated 105 homes.
+As of FY-26, 18 approvals have been recorded.
+On average, each dwelling constructed between FY-21 and FY-25 accommodates 1.4 new residents per year.
+This indicates a balanced supply and demand, with stable market conditions.

-With around 87 people per dwelling approval, Woodville exhibits growth area characteristics.
-According to AreaSearch's latest quarterly estimate, Woodville is projected to add 314 residents by 2041.
-Given current development rates, new housing supply should meet demand comfortably, creating favorable conditions for buyers and potentially supporting population growth beyond current projections.
+With approximately 87 people per dwelling approval, Woodville exhibits characteristics of a growth area.
+According to AreaSearch's latest quarterly estimate, Woodville is projected to add around 307 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development